-Obtaining your omega-3 from natural sources remains safer than swallowing large amounts of fish oil capsules.
+Obtaining your omega-3 from natural sources remains safer than swallowing a large number of fish oil capsules.

-Plus of course you get the very healthy fish protein and the other many unknown compounds found in all whole foods, as compared to pills from a bottle.
+Plus of course you get the very nutritious fish-protein and the other many unknown compounds found in all whole foods, as compared to pills from a bottle.

-One of the great difficulties is that omega-3 fatty acids go rancid as soon as they are exposed to air.
-Fish (DHA and EPA), like house guests, go off after three days.
+One of the great difficulties is that omega-3 fatty acids become rancid as soon as they are exposed to air.
+Fish (DHA and EPA), like house guests go off after three days.

 exothermic, that it is dangerous to leave old rags soaked in this